 Dr. Domer-Shank received her Bachelors of Science in Psychology and Education at Elms College, her Master’s and Sixth Year degrees in School Psychology at the University of Hartford, and her Doctorate Degree at American International College.
 She recently received a Women in Leadership Certification from Yale University.
 Dr. Domer-Shank is also a Certified Life Coach, Nationally Certified BOLD girls facilitator, and has advanced certification in Mindfulness, Child and Adolescent Trauma, and Trauma-Informed Resilient Schools.

 Laura and her husband, Neil, an Athletic Director and Coach spend much of their time actively involved with their three children - two daughters, ages 10 and 12, and 19-year-old son.

 She is also the Founder and CEO of brave-embrace.org

 Gina Garcia McDonald is a Coldwell Banker Agent in the International President Circle.
 She has designations in Cartus Network Affinity Specialist (CNAS), Cartus Network Marketing Specialist (CNMS), Cartus Network Referral Specialist (CNRS), Certified Commercial Investment Member (CCIM), as well as being a USAA Top Block Agent.
-Originally from Suffield, Ct. now residing in Granby Ct with her husband and children.
-She is a mother of 5 children ranging from adult to High School and a proud grandmother to 10 grandchildren.
+Originally from Suffield, Ct. now residing between Granby Ct and Flordia with her husband.
+She is a mother of 5 children ranging from adult to College and a proud grandmother to 10 grandchildren.
 Among Gina's recent favorite endeavors are various African Charitable causes, in many nations of that continent.
 The Granby and Simsbury offices of Coldwell Banker are heavily involved in charitable organizations benefiting families, children and housing needs locally and through their branded benevolence fund called Coldwell Banker Cares, for which she is a member.